mageOfstructs/nightfury/nightfury-server/Protocol.md

 - 0x0: "Ok"; the server processed the request successfully and has nothing to say back
 - 0x1: Generic error
   - format: `<CC>[error_message]\0`
+- 0x3: Cursor Handle
+  - on successful initialize
+  - is followed by an 8bit unsigned integer, specifying the cursor handle